JaHid4046/Hospital-Appointment-Management-System/README.md

 The Hospital Appointment Management System is a backend service that allows patients to book appointments with doctors, and helps doctors and admins manage medical schedules effectively.
 The system operates without user login/authentication for now, focusing on core backend logic and features.

+### Actors (User Role):
 | Role    | Description                                           |
 | ------- | ----------------------------------------------------- |
 | Admin   | Oversees the system, manages doctors and appointments |
 | Doctor  | Views and updates their own appointments              |
 | Patient | Books, cancels and reschedules their own appointments |

+### Use Cases:

+#### Book Appointment:
+- Patient selects a doctor and available time slot
+- System checks availability and confirms the appointment
+- Appointment is added to the doctor's schedule

+#### Cancel Appointment:
+- Patient/Admin selects an existing appointment
+- System marks it as canceled and frees the time slot

+#### Reschedule Appointment:
+- User chooses an existing appointment and a new available slot
+- System updates the appointment with the new schedule

+#### View Upcoming Appointments:
+- System displays a list of future appointments
+- Filtered based on role (patient = own, doctor = own, admin = all)

+#### Search by Doctor or Date:
+- User enters a search query (doctor name/date)
+- System returns matching doctors or appointments

 ## Tools: